by Carrie Anne

 Yuck, a Love Story

 written by Don Gillmor, illustrated by Marie-Louise Gay

 Austin Grouper is a boy with a dog a best friend and a bike.
 His life is full.
 Then a little girl named Amy move in next door.
 Yuck, is Austin’s response.
-In typical boy style, Austin thinks everything about Amy is yucky.
-But everyday he visits her.
-For her birthday he wrestles the moon from the sky to give her.
+In typical boy style, Austin thinks everything about Amy is, of course, yucky.
+But still every day, he visits her.
+Then, for her birthday he wrestles the moon from the sky to give her.
 The wonderful interaction between Amy and Austin is wonderful and so true; parent and children alike will enjoy their conversations.
 I love how Austin decides he doesn’t like Amy for no real reason but ends up being her friend in the end.
 Some friendships sneak up on you like that.

 published by Atheneum Books

 Emily loves Mr. Pusskins.
 She plays games with him, brushes him, praises him and reads him a special story each night but Mr. Pusskins is bored and wants more.
 Then, one night he leaves through the cat flap in search for something new.
 At first, he enjoys his naughty life without Emily, yeowling at the moon and playing in the trash, but soon things change and he starts to feel lonely.
 Just when he thinks there’s no hope to return to his old life, Emily finds him and takes him home.

 Mr. Pusskins is a new cat.
 Both Mr. Pusskins and Emily realize how lucky they are to have each other.
 My kids are partial to cat stories because of the love they have for their own cats.
 Although Mr. Pusskins is a story about a cat, the actual story about appreciating the love and friendship around you is one both kids and parents would enjoy.

 Carrie Anne is our contributing writer, a blogger to many , a mom to 3, and of course lover of great books.
 You can read more at her blog Another Day, Another Thought ….Or Two